The Disease of Addiction

 But the social stigma attached to the disease keeps some people from seeking the professional assistance they need to lead more fulfilling and healthy, productive lives.
 No matter what you call it, if you’re struggling with alcohol, drugs or tobacco, we can give you the help and tools you need to get your life back.

-For more information about the disease of addiction, have a question, need more information about Fairbanks or want to make an appointment to talk to an addiction professional, call us at 1-800-446-0305or visit us at www.fairbankscd.org.
+For more information about the disease of addiction, Fairbanks or to make an appointment with an addiction professional, call us at 800.446.0305 or contact us online.